Description

 How It Works

 This training is designed to integrate into your life so you can slowly build your skills and explore new practices.
-Starting March 3 in 2024, I will be hosting two-hour sessions on the first Sunday of every month.
-We will meet for between eight to ten sessions (16 to 20 training hours.)
+This is a twenty-hour community oriented training aimed to help you approach psychosis with curiosity as if it is a culture that once empowered, has value that can help the world.
+I will be hosting two-hour sessions on the first Sunday of every month at a date to be announced.

 I will teach you a new model for understanding psychosis that will help participants learn how to relate with a person in madness in a manner that helps them heal.
-Training involves recorded two-hour sessions that you can review on your own over the course of the month and worksheets that help you follow along on Zoom.
+Training involves recorded two-hour sessions that you can review on your own over the course of the month.
 If you miss a month, you will be able to view what you missed on YouTube so you can be prepared for the next month.

 Participants may be professionals (including peer counselors) looking to hone their skills, family members seeking better relationships with their loved ones, or people with lived experience who want to share their perspective and contribute to a new model.
 Scholarships are available to motivated participants.